ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 #. `Download MobaXterm <https://mobaxterm.mobatek.net/download-home-edition.html>`_ and install it on your Windows workstation.

    You can install either the Portable or Installer edition of MobaXterm.
-You'll need to have admin privileges to install the Installer edition.
+You will need to have admin privileges to install the Installer edition.
    The Portable edition does not require admin privileges, to use it just extract the downloaded zip file and click **mobaxterm.exe**.

 #.
 Launch the MobaXterm application and click the **Session** button in the upper left of the window to start an SSH session.